-- (vii) a cooperative which is at least 51% owned by black people; - (viii) more than one of the categories referred to in subparagraphs (i) to (vii). - (c) The municipality must make available the list of all suppliers registered on a database approved by the National Treasury to provide the required goods or services in respect of the applicable designated groups mentioned in paragraph (b) from which the tenderer must select a supplier - (d) The municipality may apply similar subcontracting principles as outlined in paragraph (a) and (b) for tenders below R30 million with the minimum percentage of subcontracting determined per individual tender.
+- (iv) an EME or QSE which is at least 51% owned by black people who are women: - (v) an EME or QSE which is at least 51% owned by black people with disabilities: - (vi) an EME or QSE which is 51% owned by black people living in rural or underdeveloped areas or townships; - (vii) a cooperative which is at least 51% owned by black people; - (viii) more than one of the categories referred to in subparagraphs (i) to (vii). - (c) The municipality must make available the list of all suppliers registered on a database approved by the National Treasury to provide the required goods or services in respect of the applicable designated groups mentioned in paragraph (b) from which the tenderer must select a supplier - (d) The municipality may apply similar subcontracting principles as outlined in paragraph (a) and (b) for tenders below R30 million with the minimum percentage of subcontracting determined per individual tender.

-27.A.7.2 Sub-contracting after award of tender
+29.7.2 Sub-contracting after award of tender

-- (a) A person awarded a contract may only enter into a subcontracting arrangement with the approval of the municipality. - (b) A person awarded a contract may not sub-contract more than 25% of the value of the contract to any other enterprise that does not have an equal or higher B-BBEE status level than the person concerned, unless the contract is sub-contracted to an exempted micro enterprise that has the capability and ability to execute the sub-contract. - (c) A person awarded a contract in relation to a designated sector, may not sub-contract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold.
+- (a) A person awarded a contract may only enter into a subcontracting arrangement with the approval of the municipality. - (b) A person awarded a contract may not sub-contract more than 25% of the value of the contract to any other enterprise that does not have an equal or higher B-BBEE status level than the person concerned, unless the contract is sub-contracted to an exempted micro enterprise that has the capability and ability to execute the subcontract. - (c) A person awarded a contract in relation to a designated sector, may not sub-contract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold.

-27.A.7.3 Specific goals
+29.7.3 Specific goals

-- (a) In terms of section 7 of the Preferential Procurement Regulations, a contract may be awarded to a tenderer that did not score the highest total number of points, only in accordance with section 2 (1) (f) of the Preferential Procurement Policy Framework Act No. 5 of 2000. - (b) In the application of section 2 (1)(f) of the aforesaid Act, the municipality must stipulate the objective criteria in the tender documents.
+- (a) In terms of section 7 of the Preferential Procurement Regulations, a contract may be awarded to a tenderer that did not score the highest total number of points, only in accordance with section 2 (1) (f) of the Preferential Procurement Policy Framework Act No. 5 of 2000. - (b) In the application of section 2 (1)(f) of the aforesaid Act, the the municipality must stipulate the objective criteria in the tender documents.

-27.A.8 Miscellaneous Special Conditions of Contract
+29.8 Miscellaneous Special Conditions of Contract